AnnikaBock65/Female_Entrepreneurship/README.md

 ## Overview

 “Today, women have just three-quarters of the legal rights of men.
 In 1970, it was less than half.”[https://blogs.worldbank.org/opendata/how-have-womens-legal-rights-evolved-over-last-50-years] This was a statement by Tea Trumbic for the world bank in 2020.
-While women legal rights has been improved worldwide over the past 50 years, the goal of my Capstone project was to analyze this progress based on this following dataset:
+While women legal rights have been improved worldwide over the past 50 years, the goal of my Capstone project was to analyze this progress based on this following dataset:

 ```
 • https://wbl.worldbank.org/en/wbl-data [‘Women, Business and the Law Data for 1971-2021’]